Autoregressive Semantic Visual Reconstruction Helps VLMs Understand Better: Introduction

+However, most large vision-language models (LVLMs)\citep{wang2024qwen2vlenhancingvisionlanguagemodels,dong2024internlmxcomposer24khdpioneeringlargevisionlanguage,liu2024llava,li2024llavaonevisioneasyvisualtask} supervise only textual outputs through next-token prediction, while overlooking the causal learning of rich visual content within input images.
+Although this limitation is partially mitigated by training on image–caption pairs that associate visual content with language, the visual modality expresses far more than text alone, capturing spatial relationships, textures, complex compositions, and subtle stylistic cues that language cannot fully convey.
+For example, LLaVA-1.5\cite{liu2023improved} represents a single 336$\times$336 image with 576 visual tokens, which collectively encode substantially more information than the associated caption, yet applies no explicit supervision to this visual content.

-Recently, several pioneering works have explored unifying visual understanding and generation within the autoregressive paradigm of LLMs~\citep{team2024chameleon, wang2024emu3, wu2024vilau, metamorph}, where visual tokens are supervised through image generation tasks.
-However, these studies primarily focus on leveraging visual understanding to enhance generation, rather than investigating the reverse direction.
-Effectively utilizing autoregressive visual supervision to improve visual understanding remains an open challenge.
-Most recently, \citet{wang2024ross} proposed supervising visual outputs via a denoising approach.
-However, their method relies on external Diffusion Transformer (DiT) modules for visual supervision and lacks a unified framework that aligns visual and textual modalities under a unified supervision scheme.
+While recent unified models have explored integrating visual understanding and generation within the autoregressive paradigm~\citep{team2024chameleon, wang2024emu3, wu2024vilau, metamorph}, visual tokens are typically supervised only on the output side through visual generation objectives.
+In contrast, visual tokens fed as inputs are not explicitly supervised to enhance visual understanding.
+Effectively supervising autoregressive visual inputs to improve fine-grained visual understanding remains an open challenge.
+Most recently, \citet{wang2024ross} proposed reconstructing visual inputs via denoising, yet their method relies on external Diffusion Transformer (DiT) modules and lacks a unified next-token prediction framework that explicitly encourage causal learning over detailed visual information and dependencies rather than high-level bidirectional contextual correlations.